Mental Health Services

 Safe, compassionate inpatient mental health care

-Ellis Medicine’s highly trained therapeutic team of psychiatrists, nurses, social workers, recreation therapists and therapy aides provide safe, compassionate inpatient care for patients suffering from mental illnesses.
+Ellis Medicine’s 36-bed adult inpatient mental health units serve patients age 18 and above.
+We have a highly trained therapeutic team of psychiatrists, registered nurses, social workers, mental health counselors, recreation therapists and mental health assistants that provide safe, compassionate inpatient care for patients suffering from mental illnesses.

 Care is well coordinated with family and social support networks so that discharge to independence is achieved rapidly, effectively and in conjunction with follow-up outpatient care, when needed.
-Patients are assisted with links to community services, financial, housing, outpatient mental health, transportation and health care resources (Medicaid, SSI, Disability, etc.).
+Patients are assisted with links to community services, financial counseling, housing, outpatient mental health, transportation and health care resources (Medicaid, SSI, Disability, etc.).
+A case worker will be assigned to patients that need to be bridged between inpatient and outpatient services.

 Responding to client needs

 Crisis Intervention Services provide crisis response for clients in the community.
 Services are available through the Crisis Information and Referral Hotline at 518.243.4000, 24 hours a day, 7 days a week.
-Crisis Intervention Services are available in the Emergency Room – for in-person mental health assessments, telephone counseling and referral, and to aid in psychiatric emergencies.
+Crisis Intervention Services are available in the Emergency Room and The Living Room, located at our State Street Mental Health Center – for in-person mental health assessments, telephone counseling and referral, and to aid in psychiatric emergencies.

-Ellis Hospital’s Mental Health Crisis Unit is staffed with registered nurses, mental health technicians, psychiatric crisis workers, psychiatrists and security officers, 24 hours a day, 7 days a week to care for mental health patients in crisis.
-Patients seeking mental health assistance receive a medical screening in the Emergency Department before entering the new unit.
+Crisis services are offered in the hospital's Emergency Department Care Team 5.
+It is staffed with registered nurses, mental health technicians, psychiatric crisis workers, psychiatrists and security officers, 24 hours a day, 7 days a week to care for mental health patients in crisis.
+Patients seeking crisis services have the option of being seen in person or by calling Ellis' Crisis Line: 518-243-4000.

 Call the Crisis Information and Referral Hotline, 24 hours a day and 7 days a week, at 518.243.4000.